stencila/dev-config/README.md

-# Shared Stencila Development Tooling Configurations
+# `dev-config`
+> 🔧 Shared development configurations for Stencila projects

-This repository contains settings for various development tools used across Stencila projects.
-This allows us to refer to avoid boilerplate when creating projects, have consistent settings across projects, and simplify workflows in general.
+This repository contains configuration settings for various development tools used across Stencila projects.
+This allows to avoid boilerplate when creating projects, have consistent settings across projects, and simplify workflows in general.

 ## Tools